sunnypilot/sunnypilot/README.md

 This fork now allows supported cars to dynamically adjust the longitudinal plan based on the fetched map data.
 Big thanks to the Move Fast team for the amazing implementation!

 **Supported cars:**
-* openpilot Longitudinal Control capable
+* sunnypilot Longitudinal Control capable
 * Stock Longitudinal Control
   * Hyundai/Kia/Genesis